Plan your cluster

 |Provider and region||Deploy your cluster in a virtual private cloud (VPC), with the same provider and in the same region as your application VPC.
 YugabyteDB Managed supports AWS and GCP.

-You need to create the VPC before you deploy the cluster.
+Multi-region clusters must be deployed in VPCs.
+You need to create the VPCs before you deploy the cluster.
 Refer to VPC network.

 |Fault tolerance||Availability zone (AZ) level - minimum of three nodes across multiple AZs, with a replication factor of 3.|